 After completing this course, students should be able to:

-- Formulate their own critical analyses of the role of ethics in news coverage
+- Formulate your own critical analyses of the role of ethics in news coverage.

 Part 1: The Ethics of News Gathering (Units 1 to 4)

 - Unit 1: Codes of Ethics and the Information Professional

 - Unit 2: Ethical Intentions vs. Actual Practices